 His approval numbers are down and all that.

-But excuse me, I think they're losing faith in the country.
+But I think they're losing faith in the country.

-How do you do that is the is the question.
+How do you do that is the question.

 Well, having listened to you for 23 years, I know you're not going to like this.

-We are feeding the beast that will just that would destroy us.
+We are feeding the beast that would destroy us.

-Whenever we watch the Super Bowl, when we watch the final four, when we watch Dancing with the Stars, we have to remember that the that the networks don't derive the primary form of of of revenue and and uh profitability from the new from their their news divisions.
+Whenever we watch the Super Bowl, when we watch the Final Four, when we watch Dancing with the Stars, we have to remember that the networks don't derive the primary form of revenue and profitability from their news divisions.

 And yet we consume it every single day.

-Personally, I haven't w I haven't watched a a single sports program.
+Personally, I haven't watched a single sports program.

-And when I was a kid, there was not a big bigger sports fan.
+And when I was a kid, there was not a bigger sports fan.

 I haven't watched sports programming in probably two years.